alexdkt/Angry-Bomb/README.md

 * Open AngryBomb.rogueScene
 * Enjoy!

+# Notes
-* NOTE : To view the camera use the browser (not the Rogue Editor) in HTTPS
+* To view the camera use the browser (not the Rogue Editor) in HTTPS
+* Tested on Chrome (MacOs) and iPhone (Safari)
+* Background from <a href="https://www.freepik.com/vectors/vintage">Vintage vector created by vectorpocket - www.freepik.com</a>

 # Rogue Engine
 https://rogueengine.io/

-* Background from <a href="https://www.freepik.com/vectors/vintage">Vintage vector created by vectorpocket - www.freepik.com</a>